 3:00-4:00 -- Cade 219 -- “Bi 101” -- The B in LGBT is often silent, and bisexual people can be as misunderstood by the queer community as they are by heteronormative society.
 Grace Sikorski will try to remedy these shortcomings in this workshop.

 Tuesday, October 14

-12:30-1:45 -- TBA -- Further off the Straight and Narrow -- This documentary tracks the complex and varied evolution of LGBT representations representations of television.
+12:30-1:45 -- Humanities 112 -- Further off the Straight and Narrow -- This documentary tracks the complex and varied evolution of LGBT representations on television.
 Can we call such changes progress, and if so should we credit it to an enlightenment to the urgency of social justice or to commercially-driven demands?

 Wednesday, October 15

 2:30-3:15 -- Humanities 126 -- “Harvey’s Hope” -- Tony Teano will share information and insights gained from primary source interviews and scholarly research about the visionary American LGBT civil rights pioneer Harvey Milk and his message—“You gotta give ‘em hope!”

 Thursday, October 16

 10:00-1:00 -- Location TBA -- “Freedom to Love” -- Human Services students will engage the campus community in a consciousness-raising activity.

 12:30-1:45 -- Cade 124 -- “Sonic Meditation” -- Learn from Chris Ballengee about lesbian electronic composer Pauline Oliveros, and join his “Music, Power, & Gender” class in performing one of her compositions.